-Voluntary carbon markets hold significant potential for mobilizing finance and resources to achieve emissions reduction targets.
+Existing financing gaps, particularly in climate vulnerable counties are significant and VCMs can play a critical role in closing this gap.
+There is a clear need for near-term investment in order to reach longer term global climate goals.
+VCMs hold considerable potential for mobilizing finance and resources to achieve global net-zero emissions.
 By creating economic incentives and facilitating private investment, VCMs can drive innovation and support sustainable development.
-However, to enhance their effectiveness and build trust among stakeholders, it is crucial to establish robust governance frameworks, transparent reporting mechanisms, and inclusive stakeholder engagement processes.
-By addressing these challenges, VCMs can play a vital role in the global effort to combat climate change and achieve a sustainable, net-zero future.
+However, to enhance their effectiveness and build trust among stakeholders, it is crucial to establish robust governance frameworks, consistent guidance on the use and differentiation of voluntary carbon credits in mitigation claims, transparent reporting mechanisms, robust and interoperable infrastructure, integrate risk mitigation tools, improve international coordination and provide for inclusive stakeholder engagement processes.

+Whilst 24% of emissions are globally priced, there is an urgent need to increase coverage from compliance, voluntary, and Article 6 markets.
+The upcoming revisions to countries’ NDCs also present an important opportunity for countries to articulate more clearly the role they see for international carbon markets, which will be helpful for sovereign and private buyers and sellers of voluntary carbon credits to better understand how to leverage carbon markets to advance their climate goals.

+By addressing these challenges, VCMs can play a vital role in providing the clarity and certainty businesses need on the credible tools and mechanisms they can use to help them contribute to the global effort to combat climate change and achieve a sustainable, net-zero future.